peterpolidoro/ModularServer/examples/BoardLedController/README.md

 }
 ```

-The blinkLed method requires 3 parameters.
+The blinkLed function requires 3 parameters.

-To get more information about a single method parameter, enter the
+To get more information about a single function parameter, enter the
-method followed by the parameter followed by a question mark ?
+function followed by the parameter followed by a question mark ?

 Example Parameter Help: